City of Ferndale Climate Planning

 Welcome and Overview

-Public input is an important part of our planning—please complete the survey linked below before 11:59 p.m. on Earth Day (April 22) to provide your priorities for City climate policies.
+Public input is an important part of our planning—please complete the survey linked below before 11:59 p.m. on September 7th to provide your priorities for city climate policies.

 Washington’s New Climate Planning Law